dillonpan/ebay-car-listings/README.md

 197000      1
 Name: price, dtype: int64

-From the looks of it, theres a few $1 or close to $1 listings and there's definately a few listings with extravgent prices listed on them.
+From the looks of it, there's a few $1 or close to $1 listings and there's definitely a few listings with extravagant prices listed on them.
 Since this is Ebay data we're working with, it's not farfetched to have bids start at $1..
 In terms of the large prices, there's a massive price jump after the $350000 listing.
 The listings above 350,000 don't seem very realistic and should be considered removable.

 Now that we have better information on the dataset, we can start working on the removal of "bad" data.
 The process is that we filter the current database "autos" and then re-assignment the post filtered information back as "autos".
 Thus we "autos" overwrite itself in a way.